 Unlike a questionnaire, a scale is designed to estimate the strength of a personal characteristic or disposition held by an individual.
 The characteristics measured by a scale are called constructs.
 Scales are most often needed when measuring constructs in the affective domain.
-Measurement in the cognitive domain attempts to determine what people know, understand, or are able to do intellectually (e.g., recall, understanding, analysis, evaluation, synthesis, problem solving, or critical thinking).
+Measurement in the cognitive domain attempts to determine what people know, understand, or are able to do intellectually (e.g., recall, understand, analyze, evaluate, synthesize, problem solve, or think critically).
 Measurement in the psychomotor domain describes the quality of an individual’s ability to perform physical tasks (e.g., athletic or musical ability).
 We do not need a self-report instrument to measure these attributes; other more direct measures are available and are more appropriate.
 However, measurement in the affective domain targets an individual’s interests, perspective, beliefs, attitudes, or personality traits.
 Scales are needed to measure affect because the best (and possibly only) way to obtain data is to ask individuals to self-report.
-In addition, because affective constructs targeted by a scale are complex abstractions, multiple items are required to obtain an accurate measurement (each item on a scale designed to capture a nuanced aspect of the construct).
+In addition, because affective constructs targeted by a scale are complex abstractions, multiple items are required to obtain an accurate measurement (each item on a scale is designed to capture a nuanced aspect of the construct).
 The related items on a scale are combined to provide a numerical indication of the strength of the construct for individual respondents.

 Affective constructs (and dispositions) represent inherent qualities of mind and character.
 A person’s innate disposition can refer to one’s predominant or typical mental and emotional temperament (e.g., a positive or happy disposition); however, a disposition can also refer to a person’s typical state of mind, tendencies, and inclinations.
 These are attitudinal dispositions rather than innate personality traits.
 Attitudinal dispositions are often the target of scales used in survey research.
-Measuring these constructs is important because attitudes affect an individual’s behavior (see Fishbein and Ajzen’s (1975) theory of reasoned action).
-However, attitudinal dispositions, although in the affective domain, also have a conative influence in that while our behaviors are influenced by our feeling, beliefs, and opinions, they are moderated by free will and agency (Davies, 2009).
+Measuring these constructs is important because attitudes affect an individual’s behavior (see Fishbein and Ajzen’s theory of reasoned action).
+Attitudinal dispositions, although in the affective domain, also have a conative influence in that while our behaviors are influenced by our feelings, beliefs, and opinions, they are moderated by free will and agency (Davies, 2009).
 According to Ajzen’s (1991) theory of planned behavior, people typically align their behavior with their personal belief systems after taking into account how they believe others would perceive their actions.
 They may also experience conflicting intentions, values, and beliefs (Davies, 2009).
-For example, an individual may be capable of performing specific skills, they may understand important concepts, they may recognize the value of the behavior, they may have a personal desire to behave a certain way but still choose to act in ways we might not expect due to other deeply held beliefs or compulsions.
+For example, an individual may be capable of performing specific skills, understanding important concepts, recognizing the value of the behavior, or having a personal desire to behave a certain way, but they still choose to act in ways we might not expect due to other deeply held beliefs or compulsions.

 Some scales target unidimensional constructs, others are multidimensional.
-For example, when measuring students’ attitude towards school, a scale would need to be multidimensional because one’s interests and attitudes are based on a variety of unidimensional aspects.
-A student’s attitude towards school might be influenced by the individual’s perception of school being a safe place (physically and emotionally), a welcoming/fun place (socially), or a good place to learn (academically).
-The attitude may be also be influence by views of individual teachers or their personal interest in learning (career goals).
+For example, when measuring students’ attitude towards school, a scale would need to be multidimensional because students' interests and attitudes are based on a variety of unidimensional aspects.
+A student’s attitude towards school might be influenced by the individual’s perception of school being a safe place (physically and emotionally), a welcoming or fun place (socially), or a good place to learn (academically).
+The attitude may also be influenced by views of individual teachers or the student's personal interest in learning (career goals).
 It is very possible that a student may, for example, have a positive perception of school with regards to social aspects, but no interest or a negative attitude towards the academic opportunities provided.
-Each dimension would be measured separately (using a variety of items) then conceivably combined to get an overall measure of one’s attitude towards school.
+Each dimension would be measured separately (using a variety of items), then conceivably combined to get an overall measure of the student’s attitude towards school.

-Anderson & Bourke (2000) describe two methods for writing items for a scale—the mapping sentence and domain reference approaches.
+Anderson and Bourke (2000) describe two methods for writing items for a scale—the mapping-sentence and domain-reference approaches.

-Mapping Sentence Approach.
 When using this approach, the item developer pairs a situation with a behavior (or list of distinct actions).
-The respondent will either be asked to select the behavior that best describes the way they would react given the situation, or indicate the likelihood they would behave in the manner specified given the situation.
+The respondent will either be asked to select the behavior that best describes the way they would react given the situation or indicate the likelihood they would behave in the manner specified given the situation.

 Suppose you were attempting to measure the construct of self-confidence (in general).
 At its core, confidence requires a high level of self-efficacy, a belief in one’s ability or competency.
 In operational terms, someone with self-confidence may try new things, attempt difficult endeavors, or be willing to take risks.
 They might also express feelings of success.
 This understanding could help you develop items to place in the scale.
 Pairing situations with behaviors we believed would be taken by someone with self-confidence allows us to get an indication of the strength and direction of the characteristic for individuals.
 While we might be interested in obtaining a general measure of confidence, contextualizing the situations allows us to get targeted measure of an individual’s confidence in specific situations (i.e., ability to compete in a specific sport or succeed in a specific endeavor).

-Domain-Reference Approach.
 This approach also begins with an examination of the construct’s critical features.
-However, particular consideration is given to the target, direction and intensity of the characteristic.
-Statement are created by specifying a target, using a directional form of the “to be” verb (positive or negative), then adding an adjective denoting intensity.
+However, particular consideration is given to the target, direction, and intensity of the characteristic.
+Statements are created by specifying a target, using a directional form of the “to be” verb (positive or negative), and then adding an adjective denoting intensity.
 Once the basic structure of the statement is determined, it can be transformed to fix grammatical issues.
 The statements produced should have a direct alignment between conceptual and operational definitions of the construct.

 Target: learning a new skill, participating in a debate, expressing my opinion